apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 1 row selected (0.291 seconds)
 ```

-Notice that the query plan contains group scan with `usedMetastore = false`:
+Notice that the query plan contains a group scan with `usedMetastore = false`:

 ```